shuftipro/Video-KYC/IOS-Implementation.md

   Type: **string** <Br>
   Accepted Values: **"0",   "1"**

-  This parameter displays a screen to collect consent from end-user before the verification process starts.
-If the value is set 1, the screen will be displayed to end-user.
-If the value is set 0, the consent screen will not be displayed.
+  This parameter displays a screen to collect consent from the end user before the verification process starts.
+If the value is set to 1, the screen will be displayed to the end user.
+The consent screen will not be displayed if the value is set to 0.

   * ## allow_online